SteffTek/renovate-executor/README.md

 RE_GITLAB_TOKEN=xxxx                    # GitLab personal access token.
 This is REQUIRED RE_GITLAB_USERS=SteffTek                # Filter for repositories.
 Only repositories from this user will be processed.
 This is a comma separated list
 RE_GITLAB_GROUPS=SteffTek               # Filter for repositories.
 Only repositories from this group will be processed.
 This is a comma separated list
+RE_GITLAB_APPROVE_TOKEN=xxxx            # GitLab personal access token for approving merge requests.
+This should be a separate user with the necessary permissions
 ```

 **Note:** The `RE_GITLAB_USERS` and `RE_GITLAB_GROUPS` are synonymous.
 Both look at the first part of the repository URL.
 These are only two distinct options for organizing purposes.